4 min read

 The majority of manual tasks are not part of an employee's core job function.
 It takes time away from a manager’s abilities to focus on strategic initiatives that propel the organization forward.

 McKinsey estimated that automation could increase productivity growth globally by 0.8 to 1.4 percent annually.
 Your employees are your most valued resource.
 Relieving them of tedious tasks and having them focused on developing their skill sets for their role will translate to more profits.

 2. Reduced Time and Costs Saving

 Automation translates to more labor-hours available to you.

 For processes that consist of many lower-level administrative tasks, automation can provide significant time and cost savings.

 By reducing the time employees need to complete their work, as well as the number of employees needed on each task, automation translates to more hours focused on doing work that drives profits.
 Your employees will have to focus on high-level work that drives your business forward.

 Another area where you can see cost savings is in your collection processes.
 By transitioning to an electronic business payment network, processing invoices can save significant time and labor costs.

 For example, Bill.com reports by syncing their bill payment system with QuickBooks, businesses can cut bill payment time in half.
 As a result, vendors can rejoice by being paid two to three times faster electronically than with the manual method.
-The Wall Street Journal estimated that the average small business spends $12 to pay a bill.
+The Wall Street Journal estimated that the average small business spends up to $20 to pay a bill.
 By using Bill.com to pay bills electronically, the cost to pay a bill can be slashed to around $1.50.